-The loan provided may range from £125,000 to £5m and can be convertible into equity.
-Applications for this fund will close on 30 November 2020.
+The loan provided may range from £125,000 to $\pm 5$ m and can be convertible into equity.
+It seems that applications for this fund will now close close on 31 January 2021.

 A company can qualify for funding under this scheme if: